 Instructions

-• PREP CHICKEN: Dry chicken breasts with paper towel.
-Remove any fat from the chicken and cut into bite-sized (1-inch) pieces.
+• Dry chicken breasts with paper towel.
+Remove any fat from the chicken and cut into 1-inch pieces.
 Sprinkle all sides of the chicken pieces with salt, pepper, and a chicken seasoning blend.

-• PASTA: While the chicken is cooking, bring a large pot of water to boil.
-Once water is boiling, generously salt the water (I add 1 teaspoon salt to every 4 cups of water).
+• While the chicken is cooking, bring a large pot of water to boil.
+Once water is boiling, generously salt the water with about 1 teaspoon salt to every 4 cups of water.
 Add in the bowtie pasta and cook according to package directions for al dente.
 Drain and set aside.

-• ALFREDO: In the skillet used to cook the chicken, heat 1 and 1/2 tablespoons olive oil and 1 tablespoon butter.
-Add in the garlic and sautee until fragrant.
+• In the pan used to cook the chicken, heat 1-1/2 tablespoons olive oil and 1 tablespoon butter.
+Add in the garlic and sautรฉ until fragrant.
 Stir in the flour and briskly whisk until a thick paste forms.
 Cook for about 1 minute over medium heat.
 Slowly and gradually pour in the chicken broth, while vigorously whisking.
 Whisk until completely smooth.

-• SAUCE CONT.: Slowly add in milk, whisking constantly.
+• Slowly add in milk, whisking constantly.
 Whisk until mixture is slightly thickened.
-Add seasonings: the Italian seasoning, chicken bouillon, salt, and pepper.
-(Adjust salt to personal preference; chicken will be salted, chicken broth is salted, and pasta water is salted, so don't over-do it!)
-Add in the softened cream cheese and freshly grated Parmesan cheese.
+Add Italian seasoning, chicken bouillon, salt, and pepper.ย Add in the softened cream cheese and freshly grated Parmesan cheese.
 Reduce the heat to medium low.
 Stir until cream cheese is smooth and Parmesan is melted.
-Taste and adjust sauce to taste preference, adding in any additional seasonings if desired.
+Taste and adjust sauce to preference, adding in any additional seasonings as desired.
 If the sauce tastes too heavy, add a squeeze of lemon juice.

-• FINISHING: Return the chicken to the pan and stir.
-Garnish with fresh parsley if desired and a sprinkle of red pepper flakes for a little touch of heat.
+• Return the chicken to the pan and stir.
+If desired, garnish with fresh parsley and a sprinkle of red pepper flakes for a little touch of heat.
 Enjoy immediately.

 Recipe Notes

-Note 1: Seasoning blend: I like McCormick's® garlic and herb chicken grilling seasoning blend; any chicken seasoning blend will work here.
+Note 1: I like McCormick'sยฎ garlic and herb chicken grilling seasoning blend; any chicken seasoning blend will work here.
 I also like to add a sprinkle of paprika to the chicken.

 Serving: 1serving | Calories: 661kcal | Carbohydrates: 79.5g | Protein: 41.2g | Fat: 18.8g | Cholesterol: 92.4mg | Sodium: 608.9mg | Fiber: 3.3g | Sugar: 6.9g